Cinnamyl acetate: Toxicity

 Furthermore, studies on the dermal toxicity were performed.
 Experiments on rabbits resulted in an LD50 of more than 5.0 g/kg, but no clinical effects were observed.
 Moreover, the level of skin irritation in swines was tested via a 48-h patch test.
 In this study, 0.05 g of cinnamyl acetate was applied and no irritation was observed.
 Another two experiments examined the skin irritation caused by 0.1 mL cinnamyl acetate on guinea pigs and rabbits via a direct application on the skin (open application).
 Mild to moderate irritation was observed in these experiments.

-A NOAEL for oral administration of 275 mg/kg body weight/day was determined from toxicological data by the EFSA Panel on Additives and Products or Substances used in Animal Feed (FEEDAP).
+A no-observed-adverse-effect level (NOAEL) for oral administration of 275 mg/kg body weight/day was determined from toxicological data by the EFSA Panel on Additives and Products or Substances used in Animal Feed (FEEDAP).

 Besides these experiments on animals, some human studies were executed.
 A 48-h closed patch test on five healthy, male volunteers was performed using 5% cinnamyl acetate in petrolatum.
 In this study, no irritation was observed.
 Mild irritation was observed in another 48-h patch test on fifty male volunteers using 32% cinnamyl acetate in acetone.
 Finally, a human study on skin sensitization was executed on 25 healthy, male volunteers.
 In this experiment a maximization test (48-h patch) was done using 5% cinnamyl acetate in petrolatum.
 Skin sensitization reactions were not observed.

 Moreover, standard Draize tests were used to assess the dermal toxicity in humans, guinea pigs and rabbits.
 This resulted in mild skin irritation for doses of 16 mg per 48 hours for humans and for doses of 100 mg per 24 hours for guinea pigs.
 Moderate skin irritation was observed for rabbits exposed to doses of 100 mg per 24 hours.

-Lastly, the potential of cinnamyl acetate to cause sister chromatid exchanges was tested using Chinese Hamster Ovary Cells.
+Lastly, the potential of cinnamyl acetate to cause sister chromatid exchanges was tested using Chinese hamster ovary cells.
 This was done because it was found that another component of plant essence and cinnamyl derivative, cinnamaldehyde, increased the frequency of sister chromatid exchanges induced by mitomycin C. However, the result of this test proved that cinnamyl acetate does not cause sister chromatid exchange due to the absence of an alpha-beta unsaturated carbonyl group.

 Effects on animals

 Cinnamyl acetate is found in the leaf oils of the Cinnamomum osmophloeum tree, which grows in central and northern Taiwan.
 It is found that these oils have antibacterial, antimildew, antitermite, antimite, antifungal and anti-inflammatory activities.
 Furthermore, the oils show mosquito larvicidal activity against Aedes aegypti and Aedes albopictus larvae.
 However, cinnamyl acetate serves only a minor role in these activities.

-Moreover, cinnamyl acetate has a repellent effect on Anopheles gambiae, and is therefore useful to protect against these insects.
+Moreover, cinnamyl acetate has a repellent effect on the mosquito Anopheles gambiae, and is therefore useful to protect against these insects.